jasp-stats/jasp-desktop/Docs/development/jasp-modules-tutorial.md

 ## 4. How to install a developer JASP module

-### 4.1 Precompile your module
+### 4.1 Compile your module
 In order to install a JASP module, you'll need access to its source code.
 For instance, by cloning or downloading the code from [our GitHub organization](https://github.com/orgs/jasp-stats/repositories), where we host a collection of modules.

 After that, you install it as a regular R package.
-The simplest way to do that is by running the code below:
+The simplest way to do that is by running the code below in a shell console:

 ```sh
 R CMD INSTALL < module path > --preclean --no-multiarch --with-keep.source < module name >
 ```

-but you can also use RStudio, `renv` or the tool of your preference.
+You can also use RStudio, `renv` or the tool of your preference.

 Remember the location of your freshly installed module.
 It will be shown as an output after the installation finishes.